Good Mental Health Coming Out of Lockdown

 As lockdown restrictions ease, our reactions will be different.

-Bars and restaurants are open.
-For the social butterflies among us, it’s bought sweet relief from the monotony of lockdown.
-Coming out to see friends and family, (at a social distance) for the first time in months will boost mental health for many lonely people.
+The roadmap could see us returning to a close semblance of normality as early as June.
+For the social butterflies among us, this news has bought sweet relief from the monotony of lockdown.
+Coming out to see friends and family, for the first time in months will boost mental health for many lonely people.

-For those who have been shielding, vulnerable to the virus or living with mental health conditions, coming out of lockdown may be difficult.
+For those who have been shielding, vulnerable to the virus or living with mental health conditions, coming out of lockdown may be difficult even despite being vaccinated.
 As the familiar patterns of life return, it will take time to emotionally adjust to the ‘new normal’.

 Face masks, queues, travel restrictions, one-way systems, testing - are all measures to keep us safe, but in ways which seem alien.
 For Susan this felt unnerving.
 “It’s like nothing I have ever experienced.
 I felt scared about seeing people.
 It felt overwhelming to come out to the supermarket.
 I was worried I would have a panic attack.
 Before lockdown, I would never have said that.”